-This book analyses the relationship between technological innovation and economic development in Japan before World War II.
+This book analyzes the relationship between technological innovation and economic development in Japan before World War II.

-The author deploys econometric analysis, multivariate statistical analysis and case studies from different industries to shed light on technological innovation in the Japanese context with particular emphasis on the importance of the patent system.
-The large amount of new inventions and patents in the period led to fast economic growth in Japan characterized by the simultaneous development of both traditional and modern industries.
-These insights help reshape the understanding of Japan's economic development and industrial advancement at an early stage and provide pointers to developing countries in terms of how human capital, social capabilities and thereby technological innovation can figure in economic growth.
+Guan Quan deploys econometric analysis, multivariate statistical analysis and case studies from different industries to shed light on technological innovation in the Japanese context with particular emphasis on the importance of the patent system.
+A great deal of new inventions and patents in this period led to fast economic growth in Japan characterized by the simultaneous development of both traditional and modern industries.
+These insights help reshape the understanding of Japan's economic development and industrial advancement at an early stage and provide pointers to developing countries as to how human capital, social capabilities and thereby technological innovation can figure in economic growth.

 The book will appeal to academics of the East Asian economy, development economics and modern economic history as well as general readers interested in the miracle of the Japanese economy as the first to achieve economic development and modernization among non-Western countries.